Aadjou/3d-ui-resources/docs/basics.md

 **UX for VR collection**

 UX for VR is a great source for XR related UX/UI articles.
-Pull requests with new sources are very welcom e.
+Pull requests with new sources are very welcome.

 *Glenister, Max.* [UX for VR][0]